fritzo/pomagma/README.md

 ### Actors

 - Compiler - creates core theory and surveying strategies
-- Surveyors - explore a region of a combinatory algebra
+- Surveyors - explore a region of a combinatory algebra via forward chaining
 - Cartographers - direct surveyors and incorporate surveys into the atlas
-- Linguist - fits language to corpus and proposes new terms
+- Linguist - fits languages to the corpus and proposes new basic terms
-- Language Reviewer - ensure new language modifications are safe
+- Language Reviewer - ensures new language modifications are safe
-- Theorist - propose new routes between common destinations
+- Theorist - makes conjectures and tries to prove them using various strategies
-- Theory Reviewer - evaluates transportation bills
+- Theory Reviewer - suggests new inference stragies to address open conjectures
-- Editor - user interface for editing algebraic code
+- Editor - provides user interface for editing algebraic code
-- Analyst - server-side static analyzer for algebraic code
+- Analyst - performs deeper static analysis to support editor

 ### Workflows